Hydrobromic acid

 Hydrobromic acid is an aqueous solution of hydrogen bromide.
 It is a strong acid formed by dissolving the diatomic molecule hydrogen bromide (HBr) in water.
 "Constant boiling" hydrobromic acid is an aqueous solution that distills at 124.3 C and contains 47.6% HBr by mass, which is 8.77 mol/L. Hydrobromic acid is one of the strongest mineral acids known.

-Uses
+Uses and reactions

-Hydrobromic acid is mainly used for the production of inorganic bromides, especially the bromides of zinc, calcium, and sodium.
-It is a useful reagent for generating organobromine compounds.
+Hydrobromic acid is mainly used for the production of inorganic bromides such as the hydrated bromides of iron, nickel, and zinc.

+Hydrobromic acid is a useful reagent for generating organobromine compounds.
+It converts primary alcohols to alkyl bromides.

 Certain ethers are cleaved with HBr.
-It also catalyzes alkylation reactions and the extraction of certain ores.
-Industrially significant organic compounds prepared from hydrobromic acid include allyl bromide, tetrabromobis(phenol), and bromoacetic acid.

 HBr participates in anti-Markovnikov hydrohalogenation of alkenes in the presence of peroxides.
 The resulting 1-bromoalkanes are versatile alkylating agents, giving rise to fatty amines and quaternary ammonium salts.

+In the presence of hydrogen peroxide, it gives bromine.
+Since elemental bromine can be dangerous to handle, the H_{2}O_{2}/HBr mixture is used instead, e.g. for aromatic brominations: